 How can I say that?
-We have had a twisted mast, a defective engine, and half a hundred other things go wrong on Morgan’s Cloud but, in the last 14 years, nothing has broken that has caused us to change our plans, or even delay us, in mid-voyage—touch wood.
+We have had a twisted mast, a defective engine, and half a hundred other things go wrong on Morgan’s Cloud but, in the last 16 years, nothing has broken that has caused us to change our plans, or even delay us, in mid-voyage—touch wood.

 I don’t say this to boast.
 Undoubtedly there has been an element of luck in this record.
 But I also think that the boat maintenance rules that we have developed over many years of voyaging have helped too.
 Here they are:

 #1.
 Prioritize the Big Five over all else:

 - Keep the keel side down

 - Keep the rudder on

 #3.
 Don’t install anything new for 12 months before a long voyage